CSIprinceton/workshop-july-2023/hands-on-sessions/day-3/8-deep-potential-long-range/README.md

 # Deep Modeling with Long-Range Electrostatic Interactions (DPLR)
-Hands-on sessions - Day 3 - July, 2023
+Hands-on sessions - Day 3 - July 2023

 ## Overview
 The DP models lack explicit long-range interactions and fail to describe properties that derive from the Coulombic tail of the forces.
 To overcome this limitation, DPLR extends the DP model by including the long-range electrostatic interactions, which improved the accuracy and predictive power of DP.